 I was introduced to string art (aestheometry) about 50 years ago, probably by my high school math teacher, Art Fruhling.
-I was fascinated by the idea that one could create curved images using straight lines and I created many pieces during my teen years.
-Most were mirror-image pieces contrasting black string on white art-board with white string on black art-board.
+I was fascinated by the idea that one could create curved images using straight lines (click to see annotated examples) and I created many pieces during my teen years.
+Most were abstract mirror-image pieces contrasting black string on white art-board with white string on black art-board.
 One of the most intricate pieces I created was a three-dimensional model using threaded steel rods, fishing line and string that adorned the picture window of my undergraduate dorm room at U.C.
 Davis until I traded it for the painting that hangs in my office today.
 I did my graduate work in economics at Harvard and I am currently a professor in the International Business and Management program at Dickinson College.

 My other daughter, Vera, was interested in early elementary education.
 As a result, I worked with her, together with two other colleagues on a “pre-aestheometry” piece targeted at grades K-2.
-The article “Connecting Geometric Patterns to Numeric Patterns using the Polygons and Stars Excel File,” Spreadsheets in Education, 2021, pp. 1-11 forms the basis for the introductory part of PwP.
+The article “Connecting Geometric Patterns to Numeric Patterns using the Polygons and Stars Excel File,” Spreadsheets in Education, 2021, pp. 1-11 forms the basis for the INTRODUCTION part of PwP.
 As I worked on this piece, I started to think about how I could create aestheometry materials that were accessible to younger viewers.
-My epiphany came in noticing that if I restrict my focus to regular polygons (which are obtained by connecting successive points that are equally spaced around a circle), I could make the files accessible to young children since all they need to do is click and watch what happens.
-The files comprising PART I of PwP, Files 2-6, all key off of this idea.
+My epiphany came in recognizing that if I restrict my focus to regular polygons (which are obtained by connecting successive points that are equally spaced around a circle), I could make the files accessible to young children since all they need to do is click and watch what happens.
+The files comprising PART I of PwP, Files 2-5, all key off of this idea.

 PART II of PwP is an outgrowth of some images created using the multiple jump models.
 These images were mathematically interesting enough that I was able to entice my mentor, U.C.
 Davis professor emeritus of mathematics, Don Chakerian, into working together on some counting papers using these images.
-File 7, for example, shows that one can create innovative interactive materials accessible to late elementary students showing connections between geometric and numeric patterns.
+File 6, for example, shows that one can create innovative interactive materials accessible to late elementary students showing connections between geometric and numeric patterns.